Complete Guide to Top Online Civil Engineering Degrees

 Other types of professional certificates are available as post-graduate options.
 These certificates usually require a certain amount of credit hours earned during graduate study and may be an option for students that prefer not to pursue doctoral degrees, but would still like to demonstrate sufficient knowledge and mastery of civil engineering.

 Students seeking online degrees in civil engineering should select programs that are ABET-accredited.
-ABET (the Accreditation Board for Engineering and Technology) accredited programs demonstrate superior knowledge of engineering concepts and principals, qualities that prospective employers and colleges seek in qualified applicants.
+ABET (the Accreditation Board for Engineering and Technology) accredited programs have curriculums that meet industry standards and are often respected by prospective employers and graduate programs.

 Careers in Civil Engineering